About Us

 (√) What is the Primary Goal of WTM?

-The methods were tested and proven effective in the overall atmosphere of a home and school.
-Stress gets relieved.
 Parenting, teaching, counseling are complex and demanding jobs.
-When you teach children how to find themselves, the adult also learns how to help them best.
+When you teach children how to find themselves, they learn to help themselves.

-During the same period at the start of WTM, Rosasco-Mitchell was asked to take emergency drug newborns as a foster parent.
+During the same period at the start of WTM, Rosasco-Mitchell was asked to take emergency-newborns of drug addicts (as a foster parent).
 Her first baby brought her into the world of children with learning difficulties.
-She decided to adopt a program for all children regardless of condition.
+She decided to adopt a program for all children, regardless of condition.

-For the next thirteen years, Rosasco-Mitchell continued to refine and test the WTM program.
+For the next 13 years, Rosasco-Mitchell continued to refine and test the WTM program.
 Parker School, Waldorf, and Kohala Elementary (2008 -2016) helped.
-After three years of testing, children displayed a serendipitous discovery.
+D results occurred.
+After three years of testing children a serendipitous discovery happened.
 According to teachers and parents at the Kohala Elementary School, well-being and cognitive disorders improved.
-In 2018 Rosasco-Mitchell presented her hypothesis that re-educating the sensory body improves well-being and cognitive disorders.
+In 2018 Rosasco-Mitchell presented her hypothesis that reeducating the sensory body improves well-being and cognitive disorders.
 According to Cathy Kerr of Brown University (2017), the reeducation of neuromuscular patterns could be related to the behavior of cognitive function.

 As of August 2022, Rosasco-Mitchell continues working with professional educators and researchers to compile a comprehensive educational website to share WTM tips with all people working with elementary school children.